 Voltage regulators have been deployed at three sites in the Auckland region and four sites in the Northern region to ensure voltage is within permitted limits.
-Vector uses two types of voltage regulators: the Siemens JFR single phase and the Puhoi three phase.
-There is a single Puhoi regulator rated to 417 kVA; the remainder are the Siemens models rated at either 165 kVA or 220 kVA.
+Vector uses two types of voltage regulators: the Siemens JFR single phase and the ABB three phase at Puhoi.
+The three-phase regulator at Puhoi is rated to 417 kVA; the remainder are the Siemens models rated at either 165 kVA or 220 kVA.